-- 1. Attach the steel tape or chain to the cutterhead or ladder, and note any offset to the suction mouth. - 2.
+- 1. Attach the steel tape or chain to the cutterhead or ladder, and note any offset to the bottom of the suction mouth. - 2.
 Lower the ladder, so that one of the flags is even with the water's surface. - 3.
 Note the depth indicated by the tape or chain. - 4.
 Call up to the lever room, and record the value displayed on the DQM screen. - 5.
 Repeat the procedure for a minimum of three depths within the operating range of the ladder.

-Note: The difference between the manually measured and system-measured averages should be $\leq$ 0.5'.
+Note: The difference between the manually measured and system-measured averages should be less than or equal to 0.5 foot.